Skip to main content

 Learn more: Bootstrapping Secrets →

-2. Pipeline Configuration Secrets
+2. Pipeline Credentials

 When used: When pipelines connect to databases, APIs, message queues, or other authenticated services.